MLBartkowiakChojnacki/ML_PROJECT_2022/reports/report.md

 It quickly became clear, that ordinary `PCA` is not the best way to reduce dimensions.
 Provided data set showed symptoms of non-linearity, thus `KernelPCA` was better option.

 However, main problem here was component selection. `PCA` allows to set up 0.95 as a component, which means: "take the amount of components, that explain 95% of variance".
 Such a procedure is not possible with `KernelPCA`.
-The finest amount of components was emerged through trial and error, chart below presents results of that trial.
+The optimal number of components was discovered through trial and error, chart below presents the results.

 ![Number of components vs score](figures/components_vs_score.jpg "Number of components vs score")

-It turned out that 21 components is fine.
+It turned out that 21 components is optimal.

 ## Finding best model